selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 #### Lecture 5: 25th of October, 2022.

+Recorded lecture can be found [here](https://gatesfoundation.zoom.us/rec/share/p3NnpW0PdvgrUFpEHdJIyjUbxbg4ipPAM6nMgaQ_qTOQb_JVRGMxVhIsIVnvoy91.nbgqmDirF_A6GdqV).
+Please check your email for the pass-code (it will be the same pass-code for all recordings).

 Review of bash commands: [View recorded lecture: 00:00 - 41:30 ](https://youtu.be/gCQ33jknzZY) before the QA session at 4PM.

 Discovering the power of AWK programming language: [View recorded lecture: 41:30 - 2:10:40](https://youtu.be/gCQ33jknzZY) before the QA session at 4PM.